Palak Corn Recipe

 • Once the water comes to a rolling boil, add ¼ teaspoon baking soda and 200 g spinach leaves, then cook for 2 minutes.
 Press the spinach with the back of a ladle to submerge it in water.
 The spinach will look a lot at the beginning, but as it cooks, it will release water and shrink drastically.

 • Drain the water through a mesh strainer, then run the spinach under cold water.
 This process of boiling the spinach and immediately dipping it in cold water is called blanching.
-This process helps retain the spinach’s nutrients and bright green color.
+This process helps retain the spinach’s bright green color.

 Make Spinach Puree